WEREMSOFT/raylib-wiki-fork/Install-and-configure-Touchscreen-Drivers-(RPi).md

 -v  Verbose (lists more information as ts_uinput loads) -d  Run as a daemon

-If all is well, ts_uinput should report that it has created a new event stream called
+If all is well, ts_uinput should report that it has created a new virtual input device input4, which should be listed as event4 and mouse2 if you enter the following:

-    event4

-And this should be visible if you enter the following:

     ls /dev/input